seasketch/geoprocessing/README.md

 # Geoprocessing

-All-in-one solution for developing low-cost and low-maintenance geoprocessing functions and reports for the web, with Typescript.
+All-in-one solution for developing low-cost and low-maintenance geoprocessing functions and reports for SeaSketch.
 Simplified publish to cloud with auto-scaling to meet high demand.

 This framework is part of the [SeaSketch](https://seasketch.org) ecosystem.